Francois-v3/CDNBoxd/README.md

 A DNS distributed Global Load Balancing with geolocation and bandwith shaping.

 CDNBox is a solution to mix private CDN with legacy CDN.
 CDNBoxd is originaly the specific software used to clusterize multiple CDNBoxes.
 Nowdays, CDNBoxd is used out of CDNBox solution, to distribute load on Edge endpoints for example.
-To keep it simple, a CDNBox is a node of CDNBoxd.
+A CDNBox is a node of CDNBoxd.

 ## Features